Contact Us

 If you ARE NOT INCARCERATED:

+If the Court grants your request, you must perform a minimum of five (5) community service hours per month, unless the Court’s Order specifies otherwise, at an organization receiving 501(c)(3) status through the Internal Revenue Service.
+Failure to meet your monthly requirement could result in the termination of your approval for community service.
+The Court will give you credit for your community service hours at the rate of the minimum wage in the Commonwealth at the time the work was performed.
 You must complete sufficient community service hours to discharge your fines and costs within one year unless a longer period is specified by the Court in its order on your motion.
 If you have not fully discharged your fines and costs within the period allowed, you must either pay the remaining amount or receive approval for a new payment plan before the deadline is passed.

 If your motion is granted, you must submit your community service hours as follows:

-Þ You must sign each letter in front of a notary public, or you must return to the Clerk’s Office in person to swear an oath that everything contained in the letter is accurate and true.
+You must sign each letter in front of a notary public, or you must return to the Clerk’s Office in person to swear an oath that everything contained in the letter is accurate and true.

 If you ARE INCARCERATED:

-These categories of work qualify as community service under §19.2-354(C)(ii):
+These categories of work qualify for credit towards the payment of fines and costs under §19.2-354(C)(ii):

 • Work performed as required by a community corrections alternative program pursuant to §19.2-316.4 (CCAP).

 • Work performed building or maintaining the roads or performing public works approved by the Director pursuant to §53.1-59.
+“Public works” are “works (such as schools, highways, docks) constructed for public use or enjoyment especially when financed and owned by the government.”
+Mirriam-Webster.

 Subpoenas and Subpoenas Duces Tecum